dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 data element values. api/events/query has support for this.
 Below are some examples

-A query to return an event grid containing only selected data elemens for a program
+A query to return an event grid containing only selected data elements for a program
     stage